ismaelbelghiti/Tigwi/Misc/API/Spec.md

      </Content>
     </Answer>

-Furthermore, for highly frequent errors, the answer HTTP status code will be changed from 200 (OK) to 400 (Bad Request), 404 (Not Found), 500 (Internal Server Error - not so likely to happen) or 501 (Not Implemented).
+Furthermore, for highly frequent errors, the answer HTTP status code will be changed from 200 (OK) to 400 (Bad Request), 403 (Forbidden), 404 (Not Found), 500 (Internal Server Error - not so likely to happen) or 501 (Not Implemented).

 ##Note about authentication